 Let’s step back a little bit.
 What do you think about the business owner’s answer?

 Look, any person who’s not invested in the business — emotionally — will clearly see that there’s a disconnect.

-The business owner wants to grow while doing nothing.
+The owner wants to grow the business while doing nothing.

 You don’t do anything but the business just keeps growing.

 But in reality, that’s just not going to happen.